tensorbase/tensorbase.github.io/_posts/2021-01-08-eng_rust_tips_1.md

 ---

 ## Preamble
 Developing high-performance systems is a mind-twisting task.
 We face endless clever or stupid cases to conquer.
-It is very meaningful that we leave thoughts here to benefit all.
+It could be meaningful that we leave thoughts here to benefit all.

 This series hope to present that **fast-reading tips**, from a viewpoint of real engineering, to reflect the problem we meet in [this project](https://tensorbase.io/) and how we solve them in an elegant way by the modern Rust.